xylian-site/DeepSpeed/blogs/deepnvme/03-2025/README.md

 We used DeepNVMe to develop FastPersist and ZeRO-Inference to target I/O challenges in DL training and inference respectively.

 ## FastPersist: Faster Model Checkpoint Creation
-Although model checkpointing to persistent storage is a critical task in model training, it is also a major performance bottleneck due to the inefficiencies of existing approaches.
-We have developed [FastPersist](https://arxiv.org/abs/2406.13768) to address the challenge of model checkpointing.
-FastPersist leverages DeepNVMe optimizations along with domain-specific techniques (e.g., data parallelism) to significantly reduce checkpoint writing costs and the associated model training slowdowns.
+Although writing model checkpoints to persistent storage is a critical task in training, it is also a major performance bottleneck due to the inefficiencies of existing approaches.
+We have developed [FastPersist](https://arxiv.org/abs/2406.13768) to address the performance challenges of model checkpointing.
+FastPersist leverages DeepNVMe optimizations along with domain-specific techniques (e.g., data parallelism) to significantly reduce associated training slowdowns by accelerating checkpointing into local NVMes.
 We demonstrate FastPersist benefits using the popular PyTorch `torch.save()` functionality.

 ### Faster Saving of PyTorch Tensors
 In Figure~XXX we compare the latency of serializing PyTorch tensors to local NVMes using `torch.save()` and FastPersist.
 We observed YYY speedups for tensor sizes ZZZ.